Skip to content

 Six views same data, right perspective

 Switching from List to Kanban to Gantt takes one click.
-The same task data renders in the view that answers the question you're asking whether that's what's in review (Kanban), what's due this week?
-(Calendar), or how does this delay affect the project?
-(Gantt).
+The same data renders in the view you need: in review, due this week, or delayed.

 Bug Tracker view built for engineering cycles